DIRECTLab/SBMPO/README.md

 The `release` target compiles the fastest possible binary with no extra symbols or features to enable debugging.

-To specify a target, pass a command-line argument `target=[deg, debug, release]`.
+To specify a target, pass a command-line argument `target=[dev, debug, release]`.
 For example, to compile and run in the `release` target, invoke make with

 ```
 $ make run target=release